Anchoring Extended Producer Responsibility in International Law

 Potential and Options

-Against this backdrop, this research project explores whether anchoring extended product responsibility in international law could noticeably improve the disposal of waste, in particular in the Global South, and which instruments could best achieve this.
-The results will support the German Federal Environment Agency in considering potential ways forward for EPR, including at the fifth United Nations Environment Assembly (UNEA 5) planned for the end of February 2022.
+Against this backdrop, this research project explored whether anchoring extended product responsibility in international law could noticeably improve the disposal of waste, in particular in the Global South, and which instruments could best achieve this.
+The results support the Federal Environment Agency in examining the possible future development of EPR, among other things, with a view to the fifth United Nations Environment Assembly (UNEA 5), which took place in February 2022.